-Delivery Services
+Delivery Services.
 We deliver orders placed on our Vipshop Online Platform to all areas in China through leading reputable third-party delivery companies with nationwide coverage, such as SF Express and Tongda Operators.
 In particular, in November 2019, we terminated our delivery service unit operated by a subsidiary of Pin Jun Tong, namely Pinjun.
-Upon termination of Pinjun's delivery service unit, in November 2019, we entered into a cooperation agreement with SF Holding (which operates the SF Express business) to enhance our cooperation with SF Holding, and utilize its delivery services to optimize the efficiency of our logistics operations, decrease our fulfillment expenses, and provide our customers with superior delivery services.
+Upon termination of Pinjun's delivery service unit, in November 2019, we entered into a cooperation agreement (which was subsequently supplemented in November, 2021) with SF Holding (which operates the SF Express business) to enhance our cooperation with SF Holding, and utilize its delivery services to optimize the efficiency of our logistics operations, decrease our fulfillment expenses, and provide our customers with superior delivery services.
 We expect SF Holding to deliver substantially all of our orders in the foreseeable future.